 Do cats sweat?

 Though cats may not get all sweaty and gross looking like we humans do, they do indeed sweat.
-I spoke with our veterinarian, Dr. Butler Caldwell, to get the full explanation of how cats’ sweat glands work.
+I spoke with veterinarian, Dr. Butler Caldwell, to get the full explanation of how cats’ sweat glands work.

 According to Dr. Caldwell, cat sweat glands are located on their footpads as well as throughout their skin.
 However, they are much less active than in humans.
 “There are less of them, they are less innervated, and the accompanying blood vessels are built a bit differently, so they lack much of the ability to thermoregulate with the skin/sweating,” he says.